dev-aditya/QWorld_Summer_School_2021/README.md

 # Welcome to QWorld Quantum Summer School 2021!

-The summer school will be held between July 26 - August 6.
+The summer school was held between July 26 - August 6.
 The material used in the summer school consists of QWorld's introductory Bronze-Qiskit material on quantum programming and computing and intermediate level tutorial Silver, that focuses on complex numbers, QFT and Shor's Algorithm

 You can check the original repositories by visiting [Bronze-Qiskit repository](https://gitlab.com/qworld/bronze-qiskit) and [Silver repository](https://gitlab.com/qworld/silver) to access the original content.

-Bronze commit id: 2a9d76db
-Silver commit id: 15bb0c71

 ## License